CENDARI/litef-conductor/docs/resources/get-resources.rst

-created         Integer Timestamp created modified        Integer Timestamp last modified setId           String  Unique identifier of the set that the resource belongs to
+created         Integer Timestamp created modified        Integer Timestamp last modified setId           String  Unique identifier of the set that the resource belongs to state           String  State can be "active" or "deleted"
 ==============  ======= ==========================================

 Example request (with the next page, resources that belong to a dataspace)::